Before you begin the application process, there are a few things you should do to prepare yourself.

 Degrees & majors

-The steps to apply as a returning student are easy!
-However, we cannot process your application until we have received all your application materials, so be sure to submit everything as soon as possible.
+There are several steps you’ll take to complete your application for admission.
+We cannot process your application until we have received all your application materials, so be sure to submit everything as soon as possible.
 If your application is incomplete, it will delay the review process.

 1. Complete and submit the IU Shared Application